LoganFairbairn/MatLayer/README.md

 # MatLayer

-MatLayer is a free and open-source libre add-on that drastically speeds up and simplifies the material editing workflow within Blender by providing a wrapper user interface for the vanilla material nodes.
+MatLayer is a free and open-source libre add-on that drastically speeds up and simplifies the material editing workflow by providing a wrapper user interface for Blender's vanilla material nodes.
+You can use MatLayer to make optimized, professional quality materials and textures for game engines, VRChat, still renders, movies and more.

-Get the Latest Release: https://github.com/LoganFairbairn/matlayer/releases.

 I've invested over 2000 hours over the past 3 years to developing MatLayer so there will be a great, free 3D material editing solution available for everyone.